wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

 ##### 151 Sales by unlicensed person

-*   Every person commits an offence and is liable to imprisonment for a term not exceeding 3 months or a fine not exceeding $40,000 who, not being the holder of a licence, sells, or exposes or keeps for sale, any liquor.
+*   Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $40,000 who, not being the holder of a licence, sells, or exposes or keeps for sale, any liquor.

+    Section 151: amended, on 1 July 2013, by [section 413][444] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 151: amended, on 1 December 1999, by [section 78][467] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 151: amended, on 1 December 1999, by [section 78][469] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

 ##### 152 Allowing unlicensed premises to be used for sale of liquor

-*   Every person commits an offence and is liable to imprisonment for a term not exceeding 3 months or a fine not exceeding $40,000 who, being the occupier or one of the occupiers of any unlicensed premises, allows any other person to sell, or expose or keep for sale, any liquor on or from the premises.
+*   Every person commits an offence and is liable on conviction to imprisonment for a term not exceeding 3 months or a fine not exceeding $40,000 who, being the occupier or one of the occupiers of any unlicensed premises, allows any other person to sell, or expose or keep for sale, any liquor on or from the premises.

+    Section 152: amended, on 1 July 2013, by [section 413][444] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 152: amended, on 1 December 1999, by [section 79][468] of the Sale of Liquor Amendment Act 1999 (1999 No 92).
+    Section 152: amended, on 1 December 1999, by [section 79][470] of the Sale of Liquor Amendment Act 1999 (1999 No 92).

 ##### 153 Use of unlicensed premises as place of resort for consumption of liquor

-*   (1) Every person commits an offence and is liable to a fine not exceeding $20,000 who, being the occupier or having or taking part in the care, management, or control of any unlicensed premises, allows those premises to be kept or used as a place of resort for the consumption of liquor.
+*   (1) Every person commits an offence and is liable on conviction to a fine not exceeding $20,000 who, being the occupier or having or taking part in the care, management, or control of any unlicensed premises, allows those premises to be kept or used as a place of resort for the consumption of liquor.

     (2) Subsection (1) does not apply to the consumption of liquor---